julienfouilhe/automate-gate-opening/README.md

 - Install the [rtl_433](https://github.com/merbanan/rtl_433) program.
 - Plug your RTL-SDR dongle on your computer.
 I didn't need an antenna to get the close signal of my remote.
 - Launch `rtl_433 -A`.
-The program should recognize your device and wait for signal.
+The program should recognize your device and wait for a signal.
 It could even be logging the different signals it gets if any.
 I had a `Toyota TPMS` signal that kept appearing.
 Do not pay attention.
 - Push the button on your remote that opens your door several times.
 - When I did that, multiple things appeared in the console.
 One thing kept reappearing though and that's how I knew it was my code.
 The library said it was recognizing a OOK code using Manchester coding and it gave me how many pulses it was sending.
 I understood a pulse as the duration of a **HIGH** signal combined with the duration of the following **LOW** signal, but I could be mistaken.